-Many products, including prescribed medications, over-thecounter patent medicines, and a wide range of personal care products can increase the skin sensitivity to UV radiation.
-This can result in photosensitivity, an intense reaction of the skin to ultraviolet radiation which can cause burning (or erythema) in a much shorter time period than would normally be expected.
+Many products, including prescribed medications, over-thecounter patent medicines, and a wide range of personal care products can increase the skin's sensitivity to UV radiation, also known as photosensitivity.
+This is an intense reaction of the skin to ultraviolet radiation which can cause burning (or erythema) in a much shorter period than would normally be expected.